jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

     * An additional output signal from the look up table

-* A modified version of the script used before to generate the hex file for the look up table will be used
+* A modified version of the script used before to generate the hex file for the look up table is used

-* Like before, constants will be used to specify the position of the control signal's bit
+* Like before, below are constants specifying the position of the control signal's bit

     * Here, there are a total of 18 bits, which is one more than before
     * This corresponds to the control signal for the status flag register enable